-- Doug was re-elected as Prosecuting Attorney in November 2016 for a term ending on December 31, 2020.
+- Doug was re-elected as Prosecuting Attorney in November 2020 for a term ending on December 31, 2024.
 He was initially appointed as Prosecuting Attorney by the circuit court judges in June 2013 after his predecessor, Jeffrey L. Sauter, became a circuit court judge.
-In November 2014, he was elected to serve as Prosecuting Attorney through December 2016.
+In November 2014, he was elected to serve as Prosecuting Attorney through December 2016, and was re-elected as Prosecutor to serve 2017-2020.

 - Doug served as the Eaton County Chief Assistant Prosecuting Attorney from 2008 to June 2013, and as an Assistant Prosecuting Attorney from 2000 to 2008.